Sometimes during the birth process, the baby may suffer a physical injury that is

 or during a breech delivery.
 A baby with a fractured clavicle rarely moves the arm

 on the side of the break.
-However, healing occurs quickly.
-As new bone forms, a firm
+But healing occurs quickly.
+As new bone forms, a firm lump

-lump on the clavicle often develops in the first 10 days.
-If the fracture is painful,
+on the clavicle often develops in the first 10 days.
+If the fracture is painful, limiting

 Subconjunctival hemorrhage.
 This is the breakage of small blood vessels in the eyes of a baby.
 One or both of